cceremuga/arduino-now-playing/README.md

 The newest features
 ----

+* **4.26.2014** - Go port stable.
+Spotify integration next up.
-* 4.23.2013 - Start of C# app port to Go.
+* **4.23.2013** - Start of C# app port to Go.
 Henceforth the C# code is now deprecated in favor of a more cross platform friendly language.
-Default branch of repo has been switched to go-port. **For a more stable version, please opt for Master until this branch has been merged into master.**
-* 4.22.2014 - Spotify support added to C# terminal app!
-Required library: [https://code.google.com/p/spotify-local-api]

 Future improvements
 ----

+* Spotify integration
 * Additional support in Arduino C++ sketch for very long titles.
 * The sky's the limit, share your suggestions, please!